powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

   - otherwise, the generator or battery will be exported as `generatorOrCondenserOrMotor`.
 - if the flag `isCondenser` is `false`:
   - if the minimum active power limit is positive, then the generator or battery will be exported as `generator`,
-  - if the minimum active power limit is negative, then the generator or battery will be exported as `motor`,
+  - if the maximum active power limit is negative, then the generator or battery will be exported as `motor`,
   - otherwise, the generator will be exported as `generatorOrMotor`.

 The `SynchronousMachine.SynchronousMachineOperatingMode` is exported in the SSH profile depending on the target active